 Note: Students taking the BMGT 2382 Cooperative Education - Business Administration and Management, General course should be counseled by a business management coordinator or the Department Chair prior to registration.
 The BMGT 2382 Cooperative Education - Business Administration and Management, General course helps the student receive practical training and experience compatible with his or her management career objectives.

 Certificate of Technology

 The Business Management Entrepreneur Certificate of Technology program is designed for students who desire to earn a credential after one year of study.
-All courses required for the certificate of technology may apply toward the Business Management Entrepreneur Associate of Applied Science.
+All courses required for the Certificate of Technology may apply toward the Business Management Entrepreneur AAS.

 Plan of Study

 |ACNT 1303||Introduction to Accounting I||3|